A Very Brief and Incomplete History of the Department

 Bryan’s most notable appointments in philosophy included Tom Regan (1967–2001), Donald VanDeVeer (1969–2000), William R. Carter (1970–2004), Louise Antony (1986–1993), and Joseph Levine (1986–2000).
 Regan, who specialized in ethics, soon established an international reputation for his work on animal rights, which helped put NC State Philosophy on the world map.
 VanDeVeer worked mainly on ethics, Carter on metaphysics, and Antony and Levine on philosophy of mind and language.
 In religious studies, Bryan’s most notable appointments included James Moorhead (1975–1984), a specialist in nineteenth- and twentieth-century mainline Protestantism, James C. VanderKam (1976–1991), a scholar of early Judaism and the Hebrew scriptures, William Adler (1984– ), a specialist in early Jewish and Christian historiography, and Tony K. Stewart (1986–2011), an expert in premodern Bengali and Sanskrit religious literature.
 All these scholars developed significant national or international reputations, and several went on to distinguished appointments elsewhere.

-The number of tenured and tenure-track faculty in the Department increased to a peak of 23 (16 in philosophy and 7 in religious studies) in Spring 2008.
+The number of tenured and tenure-track faculty in the department increased to a peak of 23 (16 in philosophy and 7 in religious studies) in Spring 2008.
 This fell to 18 (13 in philosophy and 5 in religious studies) in Fall 2011 as a result of natural attrition coupled with several years of budget cuts in the wake of the financial collapse of October 2008.
-The number increased to 21 in Fall 2013 and then declined to the current level of 20 (14 in philosophy and 6 in religious studies) as a result of a retirement in January 2014.
+The number increased to the current level of 21 (15 in philosophy and 6 in religious studies) in Fall 2018.
+Three of these faculty members have teaching obligations in both the Department and the College of Humanities and Social Sciences’ Division of Interdisciplinary Studies (in the fields of Africana Studies, Women’s & Gender Studies and Science, Technology & Society).